Infosys, TCS, Wipro, Coforge, Mphasis: IT stocks to consider ahead of Q4 results

 "There are exceptions to the gloom, with strong growth likely from Perstsient (3.9 per cent), Coforge (3.1 per cent QoQ) and to a lesser extent Mphasis (2.8 per cent QoQ), enjoying the fruits of large deal wins and bookings in earlier quarters," it said.

 Assuming a no-recession scenario, Kotak sees scope of upsides in plenty of IT stocks.
-"Long-term revenue growth implied in the stock price stands at ~5-7% for many large companies, reasonable in our view.
+"Long-term revenue growth implied in the stock price stands at 5-7 per cent for many large companies, reasonable in our view.
 Infosys, TCS, TechM, Coforge and Indegene are our key picks.
 The key risk to our call is recession in the economy—such a scenario could weigh on multiples," it said.

 ICICI Securities said US government’s policy changes pertaining to tariffs have manifested in uncertainty over the last three weeks of the quarter.